Barbara Perez

-Barbara Perez (born January 4, 1938) is a Filipina actress in movies and television in the Philippines.
-She was tagged as the "Audrey Hepburn of the Philippines" due to her doe eyes, pixie face, swan-like neck and 19-inch waistline.
-In the west she appeared in No Man Is an Island, a 1962 Hollywood movie starring Jeffrey Hunter.
+Barbara Munoz Perez (born January 4, 1938) is a Filipino actress.
+She began her career in mid-1950s and became one of the leading actresses of the 1960s, noted for her roles in Gumuhong Bantayog (1960), No Man is an Island (1962), Historia de un Amor (1963), Ang Daigdig ng mga Api (1965), Ito ang Pilipino (1966), and Barbaro Cristobal (1968).
+She was dubbed as the "Audrey Hepburn of the Philippines" in her youth and modelled for couturiers including Ramon Valera and Ben Farrales.
+Her accolades include two FAMAS Awards and a Metro Manila Film Festival Award.

 Career

 Perez appeared in more than 75 movies and television shows since 1956.
 Perez made films included Pagdating ng Takip-Silim (1956), Chabacano (1956), Pampanguena (1956), Gigolo (1956), Ate Barbara (1957), Kalabog En Bosyo (1959) and Tatlong Ilaw sa Dambana (1958).

 After she made No Man Is an Island (1962), she was offered a five-year contract by Universal Studios.
 But she turned it down and decided to marry her boyfriend, Robert Arevalo.
 She appeared with her real-life husband in Daigdig ng Mga Api (1965) which garnered Best Actor and Best Actress awards for the couple.

 She made other films, such as P.S.
 I Love You (1981) starring Sharon Cuneta and Gabby Concepcion, Blusang Itim (1986) starring Snooky Serna and Richard Gomez, Taray at Teroy (1988) starring Maricel Soriano and Randy Santiago, Ang Babaeng Nawawala sa Sarili (1989) with Dina Bonnevie, and Iisa Pa Lamang (1992) with Dawn Zulueta.

 She appeared on television via ABS-CBN's series Budoy (2011) and Kahit Puso'y Masugatan (2012).

-In 2018 after almost 5 years on hiatus she returned to showbiz via GMA Network's series Sherlock Jr.
+In 2018 after almost 5 years on hiatus, she returned to showbiz via GMA Network's series Sherlock Jr.

 Personal life

 Born Barbara Muñoz Perez III, after her grandmother and mother, she is the eldest among the nine children of Antonio Perez from Urdaneta, Pangasinan and Barbara Munoz of Manila.
-Her grandfather was a Spanish engineer, who was among the builders of the national landmark, the Manila Hotel.
+Her grandfather was a Spanish engineer, who was among the builders of the Manila Hotel.

 Perez was a journalism junior at University of Santo Tomas before entering showbiz.
-She married veteran dramatic actor Robert Arevalo, with whom she has three children, Anna, a director of commercials; Georgina, a full-time hands-on mom; and Christian, a student at Xavier School.
+She married veteran actor Robert Arevalo in 1962, with whom she has three children, Anna, a director of commercials; Georgina, a full-time hands-on mom; and Christian, a student at Xavier School.